enonic/app-explorer/README.md

 ##### Webpack dependencies

-You will also have to get the source for the
+You will also have to get the source for these into the parent folder of app-explorer:

 - https://github.com/enonic/lib-explorer
 - https://github.com/enonic/lib-explorer-client